Don86/tute-rest-api/readme.md

+# Intro

+This repo serves as a reference for myself, since I almost never write APIs.

 ## Local run

 You can't use the usual `node app.js` because the code is in ES6.
-To successfully run, compile with `babel-node` wchih will compile it to ES65:
+To successfully run, compile with `babel-node` which will compile it to ES65:

 ```
 node_modules/.bin/babel-node app.js
 ```

-## Installs
+## `npm` Installs

 * *express* - Some kind of Node.js framework?
 * *babel-cli* - Compiles ES6 code down to ES5 for older browsers
 * *babel-preset-es2015* - For ES6 features and their ES5 equivalent
 * *nodemon* - For hot reload during development.
 Include this line inside `package.json`: `"start": "node_modules/.bin/nodemon app.js --exec babel-node --"`
 * *body-parser* - parses incoming JSONs into `request.body`

+Use [Postman](https://www.getpostman.com) as an API development environment.

 ## Response codes
 * 2xx - all okay